cvat-ai/cvat/site/content/en/docs/contributing/bug-reports.md

 title: 'Bug reports'
 linkTitle: 'Bug reports'
 weight: 7
+description: 'Guidelines and an example of how to report a bug.'
 ---

 A bug is a _demonstrable problem_ that is caused by the code in the repository.